Supporters with Disabilities

 Parking at Ewood

-Seasonal car park passes for 2017-18 are available to purchase from the club.
+Following the COVID-19 outbreak, supporters aren't allowed into Ewood Park, which means seasonal car park passes for 2020-21 are unavailable to purchase from the club.

 Accessible entrances are located at the four corners of the ground.
 If you need help getting to and from your seat/ position in the ground please tell the steward at the point of entry.
 Wayfarer signs are situated outside and inside the ground.